laorent/Cloudflare-DOH-forwarding-project/README.md

 📢 **Users should carefully read and understand this disclaimer before using the project.
 By proceeding, you agree to abide by all its provisions.**

+📌 Remember to ⭐ Star the project on GitHub if you find it useful!
 ---

 ## 🌐 Project Features